powsybl/powsybl-optimizer/robust-state-estimator/README.md

 results.printStateVectorPu();
 // Print only network topology estimate results.printNetworkTopology();
-// Print all measurements along with their estimated values and residuals results.printAllMeasurementEstimatesAndResidualsSi(knowledge);
+// Print/export all measurements along with their estimated values and residuals results.printAllMeasurementEstimatesAndResidualsSi();
+results.exportAllMeasurementEstimatesAndResidualsSi();
 // Print some indicators on the Knitro resolution and the network studied results.printIndicators();
 // Estimated values for specific variables can also be obtained